 Most of the other VR works at the show were moving between those two extreme poles.
 MOR, a Museum of Other Realities, presented sculptures in VR, mostly made with creative tools like Tiltbrush or Medium.
 The concept of a museum positions the work in an art environment, but it would have been more interesting to experience the creative process in VR instead of only showing the resulting leftovers.

 Another Museum of Symmetry merged 2D toons with 3D environments for a surreal cinematic journey through animated worlds, translating film structures like parallel montage into spatial experiences of parallel teleporting.
-You could go even more surreal in Spoons, an escape room game with a twist, beautifully made with very original characters and rooms in bold color design.
+You could go even more surreal in Spoons, an escape room game with a twist, beautifully made with very original characters and rooms in bold colour design.
 And the well known super-surreal mocking game Accounting could be experienced in a plus-version for PlayStation VR with Move controls.

 All mentioned works strongly referred to existing gaming standards and established concepts, either varying design and meaning or simply making fun of them.
 It looks like even very experimental indie productions have difficulties in finding new territories.
-They all remain in the framework of well known game categories.
+They all remain in the framework of well-known game categories.
 The gaming world seems to be caught in its own limited traditions for approaching the vast area of opportunities in VR.

 This became obvious with a rather large installation in the basement of the Urban Spree area.
 Homescape offered a very atmospheric walking simulator through a foggy and mysterious landscape, an excellent showcase for photo-realistic graphic qualities of VR.
 The experience was transcended by personal documents and real objects provided by the artist to charge the virtual experience with biographical and political meaning.
 Nevertheless, the experience itself stays one of those many walking simulators you can choose from on Steam or on any other gaming platform.
-The personal touch certainly adds to the well established category of walking simulators but does not step out of it.
+The personal touch certainly adds to the well-established category of walking simulators but does not step out of it.
 Even independent game developers are dependent on gaming standards, apparently.

 Taking a shine to something completely different

 Fortunately, A MAZE also has a heart for outliers on solitary tracks.
-You can always find some of these rare birds at the show, who do not care about well-trodden pathways in search for something different.
+You can always find some of these rare birds at the show, who do not care about well-trodden pathways in search of something different.
 And they make the show shine in the brightest light!

 This time you could treat yourself a dentist cure in VR – in a sort of wearable installation called Ghost Dentist VR.
-You put on a ‘jawvibe’ around your lower jaw providing you with feedback of your own actions in VR, while you are operating yourself in a cartoony dentist surgery.
+You put on a ‘jawvibe’ around your lower jaw providing you with the feedback of your own actions in VR, while you are operating yourself in a cartoony dentist surgery.
 This VR Surgeon Simulator gets virtually serious with its own player!

 Amazing Gamesweek takes out the shine